The Bankrate promise

 - If your family would have a difficult time paying for your funeral: Surprising to most people, the median cost of a funeral in the United States is $7,848.
 Many families don’t have this kind of money lying around.
 If you think your family might have a hard time paying funeral expenses when you pass away, you may want to purchase a life insurance policy so that your loved ones can focus on grieving rather than finances when the time comes.

 - If you would leave your heirs debt: If you have debts, they could pass to your spouse or any joint account holders when you die.
-Taking out a life insurance policy could protect these people.
+Taking out a life insurance policy could financially protect your loved ones from becoming responsible for paying your remaining debts off.

 - If you have business partners who might fail without you: If you have a business with employees that count on their paychecks, or business partners who would fail without you, you may want to factor them into your life insurance policy.

 - If you have an adult special needs dependent who you care for financially: Some parents care for their special needs child financially for the rest of their lives.
 If this describes you, a life insurance policy could help ensure your child has the financial resources they need when you pass.

 Who needs life insurance the most?

 If you’re wondering who needs life insurance the most, the following list may help.
 Although the list is not exhaustive, it describes personal scenarios that could potentially benefit from life insurance.
 If one of these categories describes you, you may want to talk with an insurance agent about purchasing a life insurance policy.

 1. Empty nesters